MicrosoftDocs/query-docs/query-languages/m/custom-date-and-time-format-strings.md

 There are two ways to indicate that characters are to be interpreted as literal characters and not as reserve characters, so that they can be included in a result string or successfully parsed in an input string:

 - By escaping each reserved character.
-For more information, go to [Using the escape sequence](#escape).
+For more information, go to [Using the escape sequences](#escape).

   The following example includes the literal characters "pst" (for Pacific Standard time) to represent the local time zone in a format string.
 Because both "s" and "t" are custom format strings, both characters must be escaped to be interpreted as character literals.